 - New drugs and drug combinations – Researchers are working to know about new drugs for CLL.
 Different combinations of targeted therapy and chemotherapy are also being studied to increase the likelihood that a patient will have complete remission (CR) and live longer.
-There are new drugs for CLL, including new kinase inhibitors, being evaluated in clinical trials for people having recurrent CLL with the hope of testing some of these drugs as initial therapy shortly.
+There are new drugs for CLL, including new kinase inhibitors; which researchers are evaluating in clinical trials for people having recurrent CLL; with the hope of testing some of these drugs as initial therapy shortly.

 - Researchers are also considering combining ibrutinib with bendamustine, ofatumumab, rituximab and ibrutinib with fludarabine, cyclophosphamide, and rituximab.
-Ibrutinib is also being researched with venetoclax.
+They are also researching Ibrutinib with venetoclax.

-- Xm5574 is a monoclonal antibody also being researched for the treatment of CLL.
+- A research on Xm5574, a monoclonal antibody is also in progress for the treatment of CLL.

 - Idelalisib is being studied in combination with rituximab, bendamustine, and ofatumumab.

-- Duvelisib is a type of kinase inhibitor, is also being researched.
+- Research on Duvelisib, a type of kinase inhibitor, is undergoing.

 - Lenalidomide (Revlimid) is a drug commonly used to treat multiple myeloma.
 It is also being looked at as a treatment for CLL, either by itself or in combination with various drugs for people with recurrent or refractory CLL and those who haven’t yet received treatment.

-- Genetics – Genetic changes particular to CLL cells are also being evaluated to help know how well treatment will work, find out the best treatment, and provide information about the cause of the disease.
+- Genetics – Genetic changes particular to CLL cells are also under evaluation to help know how well treatment will work, find out the best treatment, and provide information about the cause of the disease.
 Examples include-

 - Finding different chromosomal abnormalities in CLL cells